DFE-Digital/bat-design-history/app/posts/manage-teacher-training-applications/2021-12-09-highlighting-unexplained-breaks-in-work-history.md

 We’ll no longer use inset text for breaks that candidates have explained.

-We changed the description of an unexplained break from “Break” to “Unexplained break”.
-This means users do not have to rely on a visual signifier.
+We changed the description of an unexplained break from "Break" to "Unexplained break" so that:

+- users do not have to rely on the inset border to understand the meaning
+- screen reader users can distinguish between breaks with and without explanations